Tijndagamer/PGPost/docs/protocol.md

-A large portion of websites today follow a registration-based model for content validation, meaning that a user will register with their personal creds.
+A large portion of websites today follow a registration-based model for content validation, meaning that a user will register with their personal credentials.
 This allows them to use the service without authenticating themselves before every action.

-Though, they will usually be forced to enter their password when logging into their account, and other security layers such as 2-factor auth if they have enabled that.
+Though, they will usually be forced to enter their password when logging into their account, and other security layers such as 2-factor authentication if they have enabled that.

 This protocol however, deviates drastically from this model, and allows for safer communication with the server.